charlie890414/Sorting-Algorithm-Visualizor/SoftwareArchitecture/SoftwareArchitecture.md

 1. Enter: go to choosen state.
 2. right: cursor right.
 3. left: cursor left.
 Has 2 button, respectively from left to right are No and Yes.
 ---
 ## Functions
-1. ChangeChoosenEpisode
+1. DrawMenuPicture
+Uses: when state go to "Menu".
+Implementation: read _MenuCursor_ and _Records.txt_, and draw picture on pane .
+2. ChangeMenuCursor
-Uses: when user change cursor.
+Uses: when user change menu cursor.
-Implementation: change _ChoosenEpisode_, and redraw the pane.
+Implementation: change _MenuCursor_, and call _DrawMenuPicture_.
-2. ClickEpisode
+3. EnterEpisode
-Uses: When user clicked episode button in Menu, call this function.
+Uses: When user clicked enter episode button in Menu, call this function.
 Implementation: read the _Episodes.txt_, extract data from specific episode.
 And stored Extracted data in _EpisodeData_.
+And set _MenuCursor_ to initial state.
-3. NewGame
+4. NewGame
 Uses: When developer want to create a new game.
-Implementation: use _CurrentGameStatus_ read data from the _EpisodeData_.
+Implementation: use _CurrentGameState_ read data from the _EpisodeData_.
-And call function _Draw_.
+And call function _DrawGamePlayingPicture_.
-4. Draw
+5. DrawGamePlayingPicture
-Uses: each time refresh the status, then you need to call this function.
+Uses: each time refresh the state, then you need to call this function.
-Implementation: draw picture on pane by reading data from _CurrentGameStatus_.
+Implementation: draw picture on pane by reading data from _CurrentGameState_.
-5. NextSatus
+6. NextSatus
-Uses: go to next status when playing game.
+Uses: go to next state when playing game(decide by _GameStoppedState_).
-Implementation: read data from _CurrentGameStatus_, compute next status by Physic Engine, and store result to _CurrentGameStatus_.
+Implementation: read data from _CurrentGameState_, compute next state by Physic Engine, and store result to _CurrentGameState_.
 WARNING: THIS FUNCTION IS HARD TO CODE.
+7. StopGame
+Uses: each time user stopped game, then you need to call this function.
+Implementation: change _GameStoppedState_, And call function _DrawStoppedPagePicture_.
+8. DrawStoppedPagePicture
+Uses: when stop button clicked.
+Implementation: read _StoppedPageCursor_, and draw picture on pane .
+9. ChangeStoppedPageCursor
+Uses: when user change stopped page cursor.
+Implementation: change _StoppedPageCursor_, and call _DrawStoppedPagePicture_.
+10. DrawConfirmPagePicture
+Uses: when home or restart button clicked.
+Implementation: read _ConfirmPageCursor_, and draw picture on pane .
+11. ChangeConfirmPageCursor
+Uses: when user change confirm page cursor.
+Implementation: change _ConfirmPageCursor_, and call _DrawConfirmPagePicture_.
+12. EnterYes
+Uses: When user clicked yes button in confirm page, call this function.
+Implementation: If _StoppedPageCursor_=="Restart", then call _NewGame_.
+If _StoppedPageCursor_=="Home", then call _DrawMenuPicture_.
+13.